SD the Great Battle

 is a top-down platforming shoot 'em up video game released for the Super Famicom on December 29, 1990.
 A crossover of the Ultra Series, Kamen Rider, and Gundam franchises, characters from these franchises are playable.
 The game is presented in a super deformed style.
 It is also part of the Compati Hero series.
-A North American release by Bandai was slated for June 1992, however it was never released.
+A North American release by Bandai and titled The Great Battle was slated for June 1992, however it was never released.

 Gameplay

 SD the Great Battle is a shoot 'em up game with platforming elements at a top-down perspective.
 Players must shoot enemies while jumping over obstacles like pits.
 Three initial characters can be switched to during gameplay, Ultraman, Kamen Rider, and the RX-78-2 Gundam.
 Over the course of the game, three more characters will be available to be played as, Kamen Rider V3, Ultraman Taro, and the Knight Gundam.
 There are a total of seven levels to play through, and between them a cutscene will play, further advancing the story.